We are so excited that you are joining us for Lobby Day in Frankfort on February 13, 2019. Below is information on what to expect.

 What to Wear– There is no dress code for lobby day, but we do have suggestions.
 Most folks at the Capitol (legislators and lobbyists, staff) dress in business casual attire.
 Dress clothes are appropriate, such as business attire or business casual, “church clothes,” or something you might wear to a fancy dinner with family.
 Think conservative and not risque.
 That being said, jeans and a t-shirt are just fine, too.
 What you wear is far less important than simply showing up.

-Before Meetings– Please look at the meeting schedule that was e-mailed and know the times of your planned meetings.
+Before Meetings– Please look at the meeting schedule that will be e-mailed and know the times of your planned meetings.
 Contact us at firstname.lastname@example.org if you need to review the schedule or have questions.
 Plan to park and be inside the building at least 15 minutes prior to your scheduled meeting time.
 That means you need to plan to be in the parking lot at least 30 minutes before your scheduled meeting time.

 Senate offices are on the 2nd floor.
 House offices are on the 3rd and 4th floors.
 To get to the upper floors, use the elevators and stairs in the CENTER of the building.
 You cannot get into the upper floors from any other stairways.
 For Senate offices, you will go with your group to the office suite of the legislator you are meeting with.
 For House meetings, there is a lobby on each floor where one person from your group must check-in, and you must wait in the lobby to be called back.
 Every meeting will have a KHBC leader or lobbyist to accompany you.
-The leaders/lobbyists will be doing back to back meetings and will NOT have time to come to Room 171 to get you and walk with you.
+The leaders/lobbyists will be doing back to back meetings and will NOT have time to come to the home base room to get you and walk with you.
 They will meet you 1) at the office suite of your meeting if on the 2nd floor, or 2) in the lobby if on the 3rd of 4th floor.

 During Meetings– Everyone will introduce themselves.
 Your job is to let your legislator know that you live in their district and that you care about licensing Certified Professional Midwives.
 You can mention more specifically where you live and any community ties you might have (where you go to church, where you went/your kids go to school, where you work, etc), and mention if you have any personal connections to the legislator.
 Use our Lobby Day cheat sheet to help you think about what you want to say.
 Click here for the cheat sheet.